ArkadeepGh/ArkadeepGh.github.io/about.md

   <h1>About</h1>
 </header>

 Hi!
-I am Arkadeep Ghosh, currently an undergraduate student in the [Department of Statistics](https://www.presiuniv.ac.in/web/statistics.php) at [Presidency University, Kolkata](https://www.presiuniv.ac.in/web/index.php).
+I am Arkadeep Ghosh, currently an undergraduate student in the [Department of Statistics](https://www.presiuniv.ac.in/web/statistics.php) at [Presidency University](https://www.presiuniv.ac.in/web/index.php),Kolkata.
 I am a statistics and probability enthusiast, with interests in certain topics in Mathematics like Number Theory and Combinatorics.